Fire and Fjords

 This is our final day of exploring this incredible coastal region before we find ourselves back in civilization, or at least within reach of a main road again.
 We climb out of the Bay of Breiðavik and find ourselves in a multi coloured, lunar landscape over looking the ocean.
 We descend into the fjord of Borgarfjörður Eystri to reach a small fishing port where seals and puffins await you on the rocks.
 A perfect end to our crossing from Husavik.
 We stay in a hostel in the small village of Bakkagerði.

 The Dyrfjöll peaks are clearly visible from Bakkagerði, and a short transfer this morning takes us to the foot of the mountains.
 Rising 1136m above the ocean, Dyrfjöll is an impressive sight and a tough climb.
 It takes its name from its most obvious feature, a huge gap in the mountain wall that looks like some kind of enormous entrance.
 Dyr translates as “door”.
-The upper reaches of the peaks provide steep rocky ridge lines and patches of snow all year round.
-Care is needed to move safely on the technical ground.
 In the afternoon we return to our hostel in Bakkagerði.